Skip to content

 • Any additional packages or trim differences that affect body panels

-With the exact configuration, you can look up accurate surface area data rather than estimating from category averages.
+With the configuration in hand, you can look up surface area data rather than estimating from category averages.

 Step 2: Measure Surface Area